Onwrikbaar/NeoDK/README.md

 This project is intended for experienced electronics hobbyists and professionals, who possess a keen understanding of the risks associated with electrostimulation and high-voltage circuitry, and who desire one or more of the following:
 - a deeper understanding of advanced electronic circuitry for pulse-based electrostimulation.
 - an innovative, rock solid and well-tested design to base one's own developments on.
-- a high-intensity remotely controllable e-stim device to incorporate into a multi-toy setup.
+- a high-intensity remotely controllable e-stim device to incorporate into a multi-toy setup or home control system.
 - e-stim sensations unattainable through conventional power boxes.
 - a pulse-based device that can store and play user-created routines (planned for 2025).